johnsusek/praeco/README.md

 ![](https://user-images.githubusercontent.com/611996/52892144-90a19300-3155-11e9-8050-cb4a440411a4.png)

-Praeco is a vue.js app (hosted in an nginx docker container) that communicates with the [Elastalert API](https://github.com/johnsusek/elastalert-server) (running in another docker container) to view/edit rules.
+Praeco is a vue.js app (hosted in an nginx docker container) that communicates with the [ElastAlert API](https://github.com/johnsusek/elastalert-server) (running in another docker container) to view/edit rules.
-The elastalert api interacts with the included [Elastalert 2](https://github.com/jertel/elastalert2) python daemon directly for various tasks including testing and silencing rules, and indirectly by modifying or creating rule files in the rules/ directory.
+The elastalert api interacts with the included [ElastAlert 2](https://github.com/jertel/elastalert2) python daemon directly for various tasks including testing and silencing rules, and indirectly by modifying or creating rule files in the rules/ directory.

 When you run praeco using the quickstart instructions, it runs these two docker containers, per the docker-compose.yml file.

 Praeco uses a fork of the elastalert _api server_, which is why the docker image source is [johnsusek/elastalert-server](https://github.com/johnsusek/elastalert-server).

-NOTE: Only the _api server_ is a fork, the elastalert 2 daemon itself is built from the `master` branch whenever a new version of the `johnsusek/elastalert-server` docker image is created.
+NOTE: Only the _api server_ is a fork, the ElastAlert 2 daemon itself is built from the `master` branch whenever a new version of the `johnsusek/elastalert-server` docker image is created.

 Please see the development section below if you're interested in running these services separately.

 ## Manual/Dev installation

-NOTE: If you're just interested in developing Praeco UI features locally (and not changing elastalert 2 or the api), you can skip right to Praeco setup and just run the internal Elastalert server with `docker-compose up elastalert-server` .
+NOTE: If you're just interested in developing Praeco UI features locally (and not changing ElastAlert 2 or the api), you can skip right to Praeco setup and just run the internal Elastalert server with `docker-compose up elastalert-server` .

 ---

-First, you need a local copy of the elastalert api server running, which itself needs elastalert 2.
+First, you need a local copy of the elastalert api server running, which itself needs ElastAlert 2.
 Start by cloning the neccessary repos

 ```sh
 $ cd